WP Full Pay - Stripe plugin for WordPress

 Here are step-by-step guide to accessing your Stripe API Keys and configuring it to WordPress.

-4. Set up webhooks.
+4. Set up webhooks

 Once you configured Stripe, the next step is setting up webhooks.
+This step applies to WP Full Pay versions prior to 7.0.

 Stripe webhooks allow your Stripe account to send real-time notifications to your server about events that occur in your Stripe account.
 These webhook events webhooks handle subscription events like renewals, cancellations, and upgrades.